 For most people, reducing spending is the more feasible way to save.
 But where do you begin?
 First, figure out where your money goes.
 You may have some general idea, but you need to have facts.
-Get out your chequebook register, examine your online bill-paying records, and review your credit card bills and any other documentation you have of your spending history.
-Tally up how much you spend on dining out, operating your car(s), paying your taxes, and everything else.
+Get out your checkbook register, examine your online bill-paying records, and review your credit card bills and any other documentation that you have of your spending history and tally up how much you spend on dining out, operating your car(s), paying your taxes, and everything else.
 After you have this information, you can begin to prioritize and make the necessary trade-offs to reduce your spending and increase your savings rate.
 Earning more income may help boost your savings rate as well.
-Perhaps you can get a higher-paying job or increase the number of hours you work.
+Perhaps you can get a higher-paying job or increase the number of hours that you work.
 But if you already work a lot, reining in your spending is usually better for your emotional and economic well-being.

-If you don't know how to evaluate and reduce your spending or haven't thought about your retirement goals, looked into what you can expect from the Canada Pension Plan or Quebec Pension Plan, or calculated how much you should save for retirement, now's the time to do it.
-Pick up the latest edition of our book Personal Finance For Canadians For Dummies (published by Wiley), and find out all the necessary details for retirement planning and much more.
+If you don't know how to evaluate and reduce your spending or haven't thought about your retirement goals, looked into what you can expect from Social Security, or calculated how much you should save for retirement, now's the time to do it.
+Pick up the latest edition of my book Personal Finance For Dummies (published by Wiley), and find out all the necessary details for retirement planning and much more.